nsfm/dualsense-ts/README.md

 ### Browser usage

-In Node.js, `new DualsenseAccess()` auto-connects — no extra setup needed.
+In Node.js, `new DualsenseAccess()` auto-connects without any extra setup.
 In the browser, WebHID requires a one-time user gesture to grant device permission:

 ```typescript
 import { DualsenseAccess } from "dualsense-ts";